dr-who/stutools/README.md

 # stutools

-Stu's handy I/O tools:
+Stu's handy I/O tools.
+The primary tool in this package is aioRWTest.

 	./aioRWTest      -- Linux AIO (not POSIX AIO), queue depth, timing, ratio of R/W, sequential, groups of flushing and more

+in the scripts/ directory is a simple benchmarking system.

+# make
+# cd iotests/scripts
+# ./bench.sh /dev/blockdevice *.cli

+The output of bench.sh will be in a log file.
+Multiple log files from multiple machines can be joined simply 'join logfile1 logfile2'.
+The log files have had the spaces removed and tab delimited columns.

+Other tools include:

 	./readSpeedTest  -- reads from N disks using N threads using fread

-	./writeSpeedTest -- writes to N disks using N threads using fwrite/
+	./writeSpeedTest -- writes to N disks using N threads using fwrite

 	./writePairTest  -- writes to all combinations of 2 disks in 2 threads, plus analysis